 The personal is political and it’s hard to avoid the political, for murder is as personal as it gets.
 The irony that this was a rallying cry of late 1960s/70s Second Wave Feminism and yet is also the lived and embodied risk of being trans is not lost on me.
 Women regularly experience sexism and discrimination because of their sex.
 Black women even more so, adding racism to the crimes against their person.

 The majority of feminists recognise the intersections between sex, sexuality and colour, not to mention class.
 Again, most modern and particularly young student feminists recognise the further intersection with gender identity.
 A few do not, and instead regard trans women as a threat to gendered spaces and trans men as traitors erasing butch lesbianism.

-The conflation of sex with gender and/or sexuality is an issue needing better education to better understand people’s authentic ‘born this way’ identities.
+The conflation of sex with gender and/or sexuality is an issue needing improved education to better understand people’s authentic ‘born this way’ identities.

 Don’t scapegoat us as perverts and rapists.
 Don’t harm us and kill us.
-Instead, be allies, support us to be ourselves, and let’s bring these murder, abuse, and suicide rates down next year!
+Instead, be allies, support us to be ourselves, and let’s bring these murder, abuse, and suicide rates down in future years!

 What can we do?